vduits/account-reservation/README.md

 # Development notes

+For development Visual Studio Code has been used for the front end and IntelliJ Idea for the backend.

+First get PostgreSQL up and create the several configuration files from the integrations.

+After that you can use ``npm install`` in the main [front-end folder](https://github.com/vduits/account-reservation/tree/develop/account-reservation-fe).
+Details can be found in the same folder using [angular cli](https://cli.angular.io/).

+With angular cli you can run ``ng serve``, or you can use ``npm start`` which will do the same an d run the application at ``http://localhost:4200``.
+The java app will run by default at ``http://localhost:8048``.

+The front-end will require the java backend to be able to render most pages due to relying on its endpoints.

 ## PostgreSQL
 The backend requires a PostgreSQL instance to be active.
 A docker-compose.yaml has been provided to start one through docker.